What Types of Injuries Should I Sue For?

 The majority of personal injury lawsuits involve physical injury claims.
-They are caused by a number of incidents, such as auto accidents, work hazards, drug defects, and medical malpractice.
+They are caused by a number of incidents, such as auto accidents in South Bend, work hazards, drug defects, and medical malpractice.
 Aside from the cause of the injury, the extent of the physical damage suffered can determine whether or not you have a case to pursue.
 The goal of the court is to make the victim (in legal terms, the plaintiff) whole.

 To do so, the plaintiff’s attorney must prove that the injuries caused by the defendant’s act had a physical impact.
 The attorney will order medical examinations in order to determine if the injury is a major or minor one, and the length of time that it will impact the plaintiff and his or her life.
 Major and permanent injuries receive the highest consideration, as well as disfigurement, because implies a lifelong reminder of the injury.
 These types of injuries are generally compensated highly in lawsuits and settlements.

 However, some short-term and seemingly minor injuries may also be cause for action.
 Injuries that prevent that cause the plaintiff to miss a considerable amount of work while healing is an example of a short-term injury that could be cause for a lawsuit.
 A minor injury that accompanies an emotional or mental injury may also make a valid case.
 The best thing to do when deciding if your injury is too minor or short-term for a lawsuit is to consult an attorney.